rishabhgarg25699/entry_management_web_app/readme.md

 3. Use of RFID Card at gates to make system more reliable and accessible/

-Thank you Innovacer for giving me such a good project .
+### Thank you Innovacer for giving me such a good project .
 I have learned a lot while completing it.

-Some things I learned are  Postgresql,es6 async await features,database management and little bit of jquery,nodejs,express.
+Some things I learned are  Postgresql, es6 async await features, database management and little bit of jquery, nodejs, express .